TieDyeAstronomer/avspec/donts/mosaicing.md

 ## What should I do instead?

 Instead of combining several spectra of the same star into a mosaic, you should **submit each spectrum to AVSpec separately**.
 That way, the end user has the highest degree of accuracy and flexibility possible.

+If you are using an echelle spectrograph, you should use our echelle upload tool.